Musashi Suzuki: Club career

-J.League

-His mother, Mariko, is Japanese and his father, Robert, is Jamaican.
-He was born in Jamaica but grew up in Ōta, Japan.

 Suzuki entered Kiryu Daiichi High School and played for the school football club.
 In the 2011 season, the team advanced to the All Japan High School Soccer Tournament.

 After graduating high school in 2012, Suzuki signed a professional contract with Albirex Niigata.
 On 4 April 2012, Suzuki made his first team debut against Shimizu S-Pulse in the J. League Cup as a 46th-minute substitute.
 He scored his first goal for the club in a 4–3 League Cup victory over Omiya Ardija.

 V-Varen Nagasaki signed Suzuki before the start of the 2018 J1 season.

+On 30 June 2022, Suzuki was announced at Gamba Osaka.

+On 25 December 2023, Suzuki was announced at Hokkaido Consadole Sapporo on loan.

+On 6 January 2025, Suzuki was announced at newly promoted club Yokohama FC for the 2025 season.

 International career

 Born in Jamaica to a Jamaican father and raised in Japan by his Japanese mother, Suzuki is eligible to represent both Jamaica and Japan.
 In June 2011, Suzuki was called up to the Japan under-17 national team for the 2011 FIFA U-17 World Cup.
 He played in four matches.

 He participated in the 2016 AFC U23 Championship for Japan, eventually winning the tournament.
 In August 2016, he was also called up to the Japan under-23 side for the 2016 Summer Olympics.
 He played in two matches and scored a goal against Nigeria.